spyren/Mecrisp-Cube/sdcard/man/BoardSupportPackage.md

 # Using Input Capture and Output Compare

-The Flipper expose only one port pin with a TIMER2 channel.
-Therefore only one GPIO (D13) can be used as input capture or output compare.

 ## Time Base

 Default timer resolution is 1 us.
 The 32 bit TIMER2 is used as time base